matter-labs/zksync-lite-docs/docs/maintenance.md

 <br>
 <br>

 zkSync website is currently undergoing planned maintenance.
-We're be back up in a bit.
+We'll be back up in a bit!

 To not get bored in the meanwhile, check out the [FAQ](/faq/) or follow us on [Twitter](https://twitter.com/the_matter_labs).